sauce-archives/help/docs/tools/appium/reference.md

 <h3 id="run-with-any-language">Run with Any Language</h3>

 Run your Appium tests on TestObject no matter what language you're using.
 Just add some extra <a href="#general-test-setup">capabilities</a> to your test.
-For more control you can optionally connect to our <a href="#rest-api">REST API</a>.
+For more control you can optionally connect to our <a href="/docs/api/appium">REST API</a>.

 <h3 id="basic-setup">Basic Test Setup</h3>